mikeckennedy/talk-python-in-production-devops-book/galleries/code-gallery/README.md

 apt install tree -y

 # Logging into github over and over is a hassle.
-# This will remember it until you reboot or times out.
+# This will remember it until you reboot or it times out.
 git config --global credential.helper cache git config --global credential.helper 'cache --timeout=720000'